Bacterial Meningitis: Ways to Protect Yourself

 Dear Parent or Guardian,

-As the Portage High School Nurse, I am writing to inform you about the dangers of meningococcal disease, commonly known as bacterial meningitis.
+As the District Nurse, I am writing to inform you about the dangers of meningococcal disease, commonly known as bacterial meningitis.
 Meningococcal disease is a rare but potentially fatal bacterial infection that can cause severe swelling of the brain and spinal cord (meningitis) or a serious blood infection (meningococcemia).
 Meningococcal disease strikes up to 3,000 Americans each year; nearly 30 percent of these cases are among teenagers and college students.

 A meningococcal vaccine is available for use among persons aged 11 to 55 years, which provides protection against four of the five types of bacteria that cause meningococcal disease.
 Many parents are unaware of the dangers the disease poses to their children and that a vaccine is available that may help to prevent up to 83 percent of cases among teens and college students.
 Immunization is the most effective way to prevent this very serious disease